The Zone (YTV): History and current developments

-On June 6th, 2022, Melony Manikavasagar joined The Zone.
+On June 6, 2022, Melony Manikavasagar joined The Zone.

 On October 13, 2022, Alex Wierzbicki announced his departure from The Zone to move on to different projects.
-His final segment aired on October 31st.
+His final segment aired on October 31.

+In summer 2023, Corus fired Spencer, Melony, and Kelsey, all hosts of the Zone due to cuts from Corus CEO Doug Murphy; therefore, program jockeys were dropped.
+Currently, The Zone is unhosted.
+Spencer still makes occasional guest appearances.

 Set Changes

 When The Afterschool Zone began as a regular block on September 2, 1991, the set consisted of a multicoloured living room with abstract shapes and a map of Canada.

 In late 1993, when the block was renamed to "The Zone", the set featured a grey background with YTV written on the walls and a TV next to the host that showed what was being broadcast on TV.

 In 1994, the set was changed to a more common, all-blue set with graffiti and eyeballs.
-In this set, you can see the red lizard with the 1991–1994 YTV wordmark.
+In this set, you can see the red lizard with the 1991–1995 YTV wordmark.
 In 1994, Snit was added.

 From 1998 to late 1999, the set was changed to have a purple and black spiral floor with The Zone logo in the middle and green walls.
 A large rotating fan was built into the wall.
 There was a couch and chairs for the host and guests.
 Later, a toilet with a TV inside was added.

 In November 1999, it was changed to a subway train set that featured a TV set and Metro print ads-styled block bumpers of The Zone.
 There is also an orange checkerboard floor.
 The change coincided with a change in hosts.

-In 2002 the set was changed to match YTV's 2002 look.
+In 2002, the set was changed to match YTV's 2002–2007 look.
 The set was redesigned to feature a new logo of The Zone.
 There is also a silver fan.

 In 2007, after Sugar left, the subway train set from 1999 to 2007 was gone, so the set was redesigned as a center stage with liquid stuff on it, and featuring the block's logo in the middle of the floor.
 There were also HDTVs that were standing through the set.
 The walls also gained a green colour scheme.

 In 2010, the set was simplified, the set now has lights under it and the words The Zone are put back.
 The walls are now glowing purple, sometimes other colours for certain occasions.
 The TVs are now put to the shelf again.
 In 2013, the entire set gained a green colour scheme.

 In 2020, each host of The Zone received their own individual sets to practice physical distancing due to the COVID-19 pandemic.
 Each of their sets was decorated accordingly to the host.
 Occasionally, they will film segments outside at Sherbourne Common.

 In late 2021, the individual sets have been removed after COVID-19 restrictions were lifted, allowing the hosts to be together on camera.
 They filmed Zone segments in the lobby of Corus Quay, in front of a wood slat wall.